vitwit/resolute/server/README.md

 For configuration we use YAML file format.
 To configure `backend` and `database`, you need to add `config.yaml` file.
 Reference `example.yaml`.

+To get the transactions history you need to add your chain details in `server/networks.json` file.

 ## Database setup

 This project uses Postgres database.
 Before starting the server make sure to initialize database tables.
 You can find schema [Here](https://github.com/vitwit/resolute/server/schema/schema.sql).